UtrechtUniversity/SCCA/README.md

 ### Introduction

-The SCCA package implements in R the methodological approach to CA as proposed in **A network view of correspondence analysis: applications to ecology and economic complexity** (van Dam et al; 2021).
+The SCCA package implements in R the methodological approach to CA as proposed in **Correspondence analysis, spectral clustering and graph embedding: applications to ecology and economic complexity** (van Dam et al; 2021).

 ### Installation

 The package can be installed directly from Github with the code below.
-Ensure the package `devtools` has been installed installed.
+Ensure the package `devtools` has been installed.

 ```
 #install.packages("devtools")